 About me

-Chih-Li Sung (pronounced CHI LEE SUNG) is an Assistant Professor in the Department of Statistics and Probability at Michigan State University.
+Chih-Li Sung (pronounced CHI LEE SUNG) is an Associate Professor in the Department of Statistics and Probability at Michigan State University.
 His research interests include computer experiment, uncertainty quantification, machine learning, and applications of statistics in engineering.
 His research is partially supported by National Science Foundation (NSF).

 Chih-Li Sung received a Ph.D. at the Stewart School of Industrial & Systems Engineering at Georgia Tech in 2018.
 He was jointly advised by Profs.
 C. F. Jeff Wu and Benjamin Haaland.
 He also received a B.S in applied mathematics and an M.S. in statistics from National Tsing Hua University in 2008 and 2010, respectively.